What is mycoplasma genitalium?

 You should have a mycoplasma test if:

-• you have signs or symptoms of mycoplasma genitalium
+- you have symptoms of mycoplasma genitalium

 How is mycoplasma genitalium tested?